 With its tight controls and impressive 16-bit graphics, Super Castlevania IV finally allows the series to live up to the ambition it was striving for in Castlevania III and the game more than earns the its reputation as an absolute classic of the 16-bit era.
 I enjoy the first and third Castlevania’s but it was obvious that Konami had ambitions for their franchise that Nintendo’s 8-bit consoles just couldn’t realise; thankfully, the SNES changed that and we finally got a Castlevania game that looked, sounded, and (crucially) controlled the way they always intended.
 Every bit of praise you’ve heard for Super Castlevania IV is deserved; graphically, it’s on another level.
 It builds atmosphere brilliantly thanks to its gothic, moody environments, music, and aesthetic and the game’s difficulty builds just as naturally.
 All the familiar tropes and mechanics that made the Castlevania series work prior to this game are present, meaning you still have to watch out for sudden tumbles to your doom and the game requires only your very best platforming skills, making for a rewarding and thoroughly enjoyable romp through the haunted hallways of Dracula’s infamous castle.

 What did you think of Super Castlevania IV?
 Where do you rate it in the Castlevania series?
 What were your favourite games on the SNES?
-Whatever your thoughts on Castlevania, drop a comment below and pop back next Saturday for my review of the next Castlevania title in the Castlevania Anniversary Collection.
+Whatever your thoughts on Castlevania, drop a comment below and check out my other Castlevania reviews.